Okay, so I jacked up my porch roof and it was time to replace the roof flashing which I removed.

 Next, I installed pre-bent step flashing, weaving into each course of shingles.
 As with a new roofing install, you start at the bottom of the roof and work upward so that each subsequent course overlaps the one below it.
 I held each piece of step flashing (in my case measuring 3x4x7) just about 3/8” above the bottom edge of the shingle.
 Where needed, I trimmed the top edge of the wall leg to fit neatly up under the siding’s lap.

-I should say that prior to installing my steps, I installed a pre-bent kick out flashing, here – an Amerimax steel product bought at the Home Depot (and installation instructions printed right on the price label – love).
+Prior to installing my steps, I installed a pre-bent kick out flashing – an Amerimax steel product bought at the Home Depot (and installation instructions printed right on the price label – love).

 After my last post I received a friendly note from contributor Sean Lintow directing me to a prescriptive article he wrote about, well, roof flashing.
 He said, “Just saw the jacking up the porch roof post & nice job explaining it & how you did it.
 I am pretty sure you know to add a kick-out flashing, but just in case you don’t … http://blog.sls-construction.com/2013/getting-details-right-roof-flashing.
 See Penny Wise – Pound Foolish 2.”

 This little bit of metal is sometimes also called a diverter, keeps water from getting behind and moves it to its intended location in the gutter.
 Absolutely essential in this type of installation.